|

 Fred practiced real estate inspections prior to the registration requirement, during the period that registration was required and was licensed as a professional inspector under the original licensing act in 1984, issued license number 160, indicating that he was the 160th person licensed by the Texas Real Estate Commission to perform real estate inspections under the licensing act.
 He also obtained his first certification as a building code inspector in 1984.

-The current chairman of the Texas Real Estate Inspectors Advisory Committee, Fred also held the positions of Vice Chairman and Secretary of the Inspectors Committee at various times during his now sixteen years of service.
-On February 26, 2009 , Fred was appointed to the inspectors committee for a third six year term.
+A former chairman of the Texas Real Estate Inspectors Advisory Committee, Fred also held the positions of Vice Chairman and Secretary of the Inspectors Committee at various times during his now sixteen years of service.
+On February 26, 2009 , Fred was appointed to the inspectors committee for a final six year term.

-Fred is a former member and a former officer of the Texas Association of Real Estate Inspectors, the largest professional association for real estate inspectors in the state.
+Fred is a former member and a former officer of the Texas Association of Real Estate Inspectors, a professional association for real estate inspectors in the state.
 Fred holds a C.P.I.
 (Certified Professional Inspector) designation, the highest level of membership of the association.

 Fred is a Founding Member of Texas Professional Real Estate Inspectors Association.